wowpixels/notebird-app/README.md

 ![Clerk](https://img.shields.io/badge/Clerk-6C47FF.svg?style=for-the-badge&logo=Clerk&logoColor=white)
 ![ShadCN](https://img.shields.io/badge/shadcn/ui-000000.svg?style=for-the-badge&logo=shadcn/ui&logoColor=white)

 The NoteBird App is a note-taking app, a Notion Clone.
 The app is developed for educational purposes to learn how such a full stack app is developed.
-The following tech is used in NoteBird.
-I followed the course on CodeWithAntonio.
+I have followed the course on CodeWithAntonio to create the NoteBird app.

-The following tech is used alongside with Next.js:
+The following tech is used within the Next.js framework:

 - BlockNotes, the main editor
 - Clerk, Auth